Independent Suppliers and Manufacturers: A Quality Alternative

 - Client-based approach, focused on building a strong connection.

 The marine industry and the legislators have to work towards changing this outdated legal framework providing independent companies with a secure place in the market and promoting innovation.
 The main driver is making free and fair competition the norm, as expressed in the principles of the EU and the IMO.
-It is crucial to preserve good quality, variety and innovation in order to achieve progress towards a future where the marine industry will be at the forefront of transportation.
+It is crucial to preserve good quality, variety and innovation to achieve progress towards a future where the marine industry will be at the forefront of transportation.